gen1us2k/ory-full-stack/README.md

 ### Request flow

-1. api/login generates oauth2 login url and redirects to Ory Hydra oauth2/auth endpoint
+1. CLI app generates oauth2 login URL and makes request to Ory Hydra `oauth2/auth` endpoint
-2. hydra/oauth2/auth endpoint initializes login flow and redirects to consent/login endpoint with generated `login_challenge`
+2. Ory Hydra initializes login flow and redirects to `consent/login` endpoint with generated `login_challenge`
-3. consent/login accepts login request automatically agaist Ory Hydra and redirects to consent/consent page
+3. `consent/login` accepts login request automatically against Ory Hydra and redirects to `consent/consent` page
-4. consent/consent page shows you consent screen with accept and reject request buttons.
-On the button click it sends request either accept request or reject request against Ory Hydra and redirects request to api/complete endpoint
+4. `consent/consent` page shows to a user a consent screen with `accept` and `reject` buttons.
+On the button click it sends request either to accept or to reject request against Ory Hydra and redirects to `cli/callback` url
-5. api/complete takes `code` passed by consent screen, makes request to token endpoint, validates the `code` and passes json array as response with `id_token`, `access_token`, `refresh_token`
+5. CLI app checks token against Ory Hydra and gets `access_token` and `refresh_token`.
+It does not store it and for every run of the app a user needs to re-login.
+6. CLI App makes requests to `api`

 ### Ory products